Project

 Actions #9

-Updated by rpalethorpe about 6 years ago
+Updated by rpalethorpe almost 7 years ago

 From ongoing discussions on the QEMU mailing list it appears various people are working on related problems and solutions for snapshots.
 I'm not sure I understand all of the problems and solutions, but I think that we should be able to patch QEMU so that it allows an incoming migration without being restarted.
 This might turn up some bugs or problems which were previously hidden in QEMU (maybe not a bad thing), but it is probably the least intrusive change.
 It seems to be worth further investigation.
 Some people appear to be working on solutions which look better than this, but they may take a long time.